paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 There is a very simple state machine which governs which messages we are willing to receive from peers.
 Not depicted in the state machine: on initial receipt of any [`SignedFullStatement`](../../types/backing.md#signed-statement-type), validate that the provided signature does in fact sign the included data.
 Note that each individual parablock candidate gets its own instance of this state machine; it is perfectly legal to receive a `Valid(X)` before a `Seconded(Y)`, as long as a `Seconded(X)` has been received.

 A: Initial State.
-Receive `SignedFullStatement(Statement::Second)`: extract `Statement`, forward to Candidate Backing and PoV Distribution, proceed to B. Receive any other `SignedFullStatement` variant: drop it.
+Receive `SignedFullStatement(Statement::Second)`: extract `Statement`, forward to Candidate Backing, proceed to B. Receive any other `SignedFullStatement` variant: drop it.

 B: Receive any `SignedFullStatement`: check signature and determine whether the statement is new to us. if new, forward to Candidate Backing and circulate to other peers.
 Receive `OverseerMessage::StopWork`: proceed to C.